sunpy/sunkit-pyvista/docs/index.rst

 sunkit-pyvista Documentation
 ****************************

-This is the documentation for sunkit-pyvista.
+`sunkit-pyvista` is a python package for visualizing solar physics data in 3D.

 .. toctree::
    :maxdepth: 2